brawn-power/api-code-test/README.md

 ## Brief ##
 Create the required endpoint and classes to create a solution to the problem listed above.
 Please take a fork of this repo and submit a pull request with your solution.
 Please include a brief explanation of your solution and any assumptions you made in your pull request.

+This task should take no longer than 2 hours.
+If there is anything you run out of time to complete please list on the PR what you would have done if you had more time.

 If you have any questions, or anything is unclear please reach out for additional support.